 Nothing in the Distribution Code is intended to or shall derogate from the DNO’s statutory or licence obligations.

-Except where expressly stated to the contrary, reference to Commission Regulation means the Commission Regulation (EU) as it forms part of Retained EU Law, as such regulation may be amended.
+Except where expressly stated to the contrary, reference to Commission Regulation means the Commission Regulation (EU) as it forms part of Assimilated Law, as such regulation may be amended.

 ANNEX 1 - Qualifying Standards